AidaAmini/DyGIE-MECHANIC/README.md

     --silent
 ```

-for binary relation prediction.

-Running these command will provide the json formatted prediction.
+Running these commands will provide json-formatted predictions.
 -- option [2]
 Alternatively you can use the predict scripts provided by this library to generate both .tsv and .json file.
 You can use :

 ```bash
 python predict_binary.py --data_dir data/cofie --device 0 --serial_dir pretrained/binary-model.tar.gz  --pred_dir predictions/cofie-test/
 ```
-for binary relation predictions and
+for coarse relation predictions and

 ```bash
 python predict_ternary.py --data_dir data/cofie-t/collated --device 0 --serial_dir pretrained/ternary-model.tar.gz  --pred_dir predictions/cofie-t-test/
 ```
-for ternary relation predictions and
+for granular relation predictions.

 ### Relation extraction evaluation metric

-We report P/R/F1 metrics measured by using exact and partial matching metrics.
-A relation is selected as correct if both sides of a relation match by the chosen metric with a relation from gold set.
+We report `Precision/Recall/F1` measured by using exact and partial span-matching functions.
+Full details are described in our paper.
-The relaton metircs are :
---Exact match
---Substring match
---Rouge similarity metric

-All the entities are from the same general entity type, therefore there is not label matching in entity identification.

-For binary relation task : We report the scores of two task of relation identification and relation classification.
-In relation identification, we check for spans on both sides of relations.
-In addition, in relation classification task we consider the relation label.
-For ternary relation task : We consider the third argument as label of the relation and therefore we report relation identification and relation classification tasks.

 ### Training with Allentune
-By using Allentune librrary alongside with Dygie, we are able to implement a greed search for hyperparameter tuning.
-In our experince the using Allentune can significantly improve the results.
-To train a model for binary relation prediction using Allentune, you can run the script below.
+We use Allentune for hyperparameter tuning.
+To train a model for coarse relation extraction using Allentune, you can run the script below.

 ```bash
 python scripts/train/train_allentune.py --data_dir data/cofie --device 0,1,2,3 --serial_dir models/cofie/ --gpu_count 4 --cpu_count 12 --device 0,1,2,3
 ```

-To train the model for ternary relation prediction you can run :
+To train the model for granular relations:
 ```bash
 python scripts/train/train_event_allentune.py --data_dir data/processed/collated_events/ --serial_dir ./models/events --gpu_count 4 --cpu_count 12 --device 0,1,2,3
 ```

 The default number of training samples is set to 30.
-For more traning option please use --h command.
+For more training options please use the `--h` command.

-### Running prediction for models trained with Allentune
-You can use the script provided in this library to predict the relation for all the runs saved in a directory for development set and specify a best training index for predicting over test set once you find the best training parameters.
-To run the prediction for development set over all the trained models you can run :
+To obtain predictions for the development set over all Allentune runs:
 ```bash
 python predict.py --data_dir data/cofie --device 0 --serial_dir models/cofie/
 ```
-for binary relation model and
+for the coarse relation model and

 ```bash
 python predict_event_allentune.py --serial_dir ./models/cofie-t --data_dir ./data/cofie-t/ --pred_dir ./predictions/cofie-t
 ```
-for ternary relation model.
+for the granular relation model.

-Once you have the best training index, you can get the test set predcitions by indicating only the index you want to get the prediction for.
-Now you can run
+You can get test set predcitions by indicating only the run index you want to use for inference:

 ```bash
 python predict.py --data_dir data/cofie --device 0,1,2,3 --serial_dir models/cofie/  --pred_dir predictions/cofie
 ```
-for binary relation model and
+for coarse relations and

 ```bash
 python predict_event_allentune.py --serial_dir ./models/cofie-t --data_dir ./data/cofie-t/ --pred_dir ./predictions/cofie-t --test_data --test_index 17
 ```
-for ternary relation model.
+for granular relations.